01Headline finding

 The calmest month of the period: 127 events seizing $17,500 of collateral against $16,600 of debt repaid, the lowest in the series and a fraction of February's $7.1 million.
 The deleveraging was firmly over.

-The vaults remained the one part of Moonwell that did not recover, falling to $20.8 million from $25.9 million, a fifth consecutive decline.
-They have now shed roughly 59 percent of their January TVL even as Core lending stabilized.
+The vaults were the one part of Moonwell that did not turn, falling to $20.8 million from $25.9 million, a fifth consecutive decline that has now erased roughly 59 percent of their January TVL even as Core lending steadied.
 Flagship USDC and ETH still held the bulk at $9.4 million and $8.6 million.

 | Vault | TVL |